-The RPC serves as an advisory committee to House Republicans and provides a forum for Republican Members to discuss legislative proposals before the House.
-The committee reports its findings and suggestions for consideration to the House Republican Conference.
-The RPC meets on a bi-weekly basis when the House is in session and on an ad-hoc basis, as appropriate, to discuss legislation before the House.
+The RPC serves as an advisory committee to House Republicans and provides a forum for Republican Members to discuss legislative proposals and current topics before the House.
+The committee produces issue backgrounders and conservative policy solutions to the House Republican Conference.

 In 1946, the Joint Committee on the Organization of Congress made recommendations for restructuring Congress, which included the creation of a policy committee in both the House & Senate to “serve as a formal council to meet regularly with the Executive, to facilitate the formulation and carrying out of national policy, and to improve relationships.”
 The House Republican Policy Committee was then established by Conference Resolution on January 26, 1949.